Pro Eco Azuero

 Location – Pedasi, Azuero Peninsula, Panama

-Our support – With the Azuero Peninsula gaining recognition as an international tourist destination thanks its beautiful coastline, strong cultural heritage and colonial towns such as Pedasi, the LATA Foundation felt compelled to support the Azuero Earth Project’s ambition to preserve the area’s natural beauty.
+Our support – With the Azuero Peninsula gaining recognition as an international tourist destination thanks to its beautiful coastline, strong cultural heritage and colonial towns such as Pedasi, the LATA Foundation felt compelled to support the Pro Eco Azuero’s ambition to preserve the area’s natural beauty.
 One of the projects they are involved in is the preservation of the Pablo Arturo Barrios Wildlife Refuge (Refugio del vida silvestre Pablo Arturo Barrios).
 Covering 15 hectares close to Pedasi, the wildlife refuge includes the coastal area and ocean in front of the region’s better known protected reserve – Isla Iguana.
 The Pablo Arturo Barrios reserve contains diverse and vitally important ecosystems – beaches, mangroves, dunes and marshes and although protected by law, it is increasingly threatened by coastal development.
 Sadly most tourists who pass through Pedasi relax on one of Pablo Barrios Wildlife Reserve’s beaches without being aware of it.
 Azuero Earth Project is creating a community committee that works hand in hand with MiAmbiente to educate the local community and tourists about the importance of the reserve and the LATA Foundation will help fund this education campaign which includes maps, informative bulletin boards and youth field trips.

 Further information –